Young Children In Court

-In Massachusetts, elementary school aged young children, aged 7 to 11, can be arrested, prosecuted, and locked up.
+In Massachusetts, children between the ages of 7 and 11 can be arrested, prosecuted, and locked up.
 Introducing a child at such a young age to the justice system can cause substantial harm and derail a young child’s development.
 Non-juvenile justice, community-based interventions are far more effective and timely in holding young children accountable for their actions.

 Young children can be held accountable in more appropriate and effective systems.
 Though most very young children are arrested and arraigned for very low level offenses, there will be a small cohort whose justice involvement indicates a more serious intervention.
 In those cases a child’s behavior indicates an underlying child welfare or Child Requiring Assistance concern.
 By avoiding court processing and associated costs – including a delay in accessing appropriate services during the court process – these human services systems are better equipped to address these children’s needs in a more timely manner.